This website started as a joke, but being a “broke teacher” isn’t funny.

 YOU DON’T HAVE TO BE BROKE TO BE A TEACHER.
 IN FACT, YOU SHOULDN’T BE.

 Trust me, I said it for years.
-It’s half of what made–and kept me broke.
+It’s half of what made–and kept–me broke.

-The other half was something deeper–“teacher mindset.”
-Turns out the very same things that make teachers effective, loving, and generous–and broke–are the same exact things that make top CEOs successes.
+Something I learned: turns out the very same things that make teachers effective, loving, and generous… are the same exact things that make top CEOs successes.
+It’s not about how much you give, it’s about how you give.

 I promise you, I’m not going to have you fleecing your second graders for lunch money, either.